Ticks, Fleas, Mosquitoes, and Your Dog

 - Use a flea comb on your dog every day to remove any extra pests.

 - Use a tarp for ground cover to keep pests off you and your dog.
 Fly strips (sticky strips that attract flies) are a non-poisonous way to combat flies and other flying insects at camp.
 OFF makes a mosquito lantern that will help keep your area mosquito-free while camping.

-- Don’t use DEET products directly on dogs, because they can ingest the poison while grooming.
-(It’s OK to use them for your own personal bug spray.)
+- Don’t use DEET products directly on dogs because they can ingest the poison while grooming.
+(It’s OK to use them for your bug spray.)

 Dr. Katy Nelson, a Virginia-based emergency veterinarian, has rarely seen flea and tick repellents’ adverse reactions in her career.
 “Maybe I’ve seen three or four dogs have reactions — allergic, itchy, or swollen faces.
 You give medication or a bath, and they’re fine,” she says.